YoshitakaMo/localcolabfold/README.md

 ## FAQ
 - What else do I need to do before installation?
 Do I need sudo privileges?
   - No, except for installation of `curl` and `wget` commands.
-- Do I need to prepare the large database such as PDB70, BFD, Uniclust30, MGnify...?
+- Do I need to prepare the large database such as PDB70, BFD, Uniclust30, MGnify?
   - **No. it is not necessary.** Generation of MSA is performed by the MMseqs2 web server, just as implemented in ColabFold.
 - Are the pLDDT score and PAE figures available?
   - Yes, they will be generated just like the ColabFold.